sergioB79/theForge/site/forge/content/forge/others/passed/geneva-conventions.md

 SUBTITLE: Ink That Bleeds Under Witness

+INFO:
+Explores the Geneva Conventions as a recurring vow imposed on organized violence itself.
+Frames restraint in war as a procedural architecture, attaching obligations to roles, not virtue.
+Examines how visible violations create a shared language of stain, record, and responsibility.
+Argues their power lies in reshaping perception so cruelty becomes breach, not business as usual.

 The Geneva Conventions are not moral decoration; they are a vow spoken over the body of war itself.
 They ask for restraint in the one place restraint is least convenient, and they do not pretend this comes without friction: they are routinely violated, selectively enforced, and sometimes used as theater.
 That weakness is not incidental—it is part of what makes their failure legible.

 🔥 WHAT MAKES IT FORGE MATERIAL?